 What is Dimensional (Dim) Weight?

-Dimensional weight, or DIM weight, is a pricing technique used by carriers to calculate shipping rates based on package volume rather than just weight.
-This ensures that the cost of shipping a package reflects both its weight and the amount of space it occupies in a carrier’s vehicle.
+Dimensional weight, or DIM weight, is a pricing method used by carriers to calculate shipping rates based on package volume rather than just weight.
+The cost of shipping a package reflects its weight and/or the amount of space it occupies in a carrier’s vehicle.

 How Dimensional Weight Is Calculated